 In a strategic sale, companies cannot offer valuable solutions until the potential buyer recognizes the existence of a need.
 Identifying more needs also gives you more opportunities to provide value.
 But, just because a salesperson wants to ask a bunch of questions, doesn’t necessarily mean today’s skeptical buyer is going to openly share information with every salesperson who comes calling.

 While customers tend to focus on ROI (return on investment), sales teams should be equally focused on their ROISE (return on invested sales effort).
 It’s no longer enough to probe for needs or ask a series of qualifying questions on the way to fulfilling a customer’s goals and objectives.

 Asked strategically, questions become a salesperson’s best tools for piquing the customer’s interest, gaining credibility, navigating to the right people, increasing the customer’s sense of urgency for making a decision, and securing next steps in the sales cycle.

 Thus, the real skill moving forward is knowing HOW to cause potential buyers to “want to” engage in a productive conversation (with you) about their needs and your potential solutions.
 Organize those conversational tools and interpersonal skills into a cohesive and repeatable sales methodology, and the core concepts of Question Based Selling stand alone as the highest rated sales effectiveness training your sales team will ever experience.

-For me, QBS represents the culmination of a 17-year journey—one that has helped me realize that strategic questions are more than just staples of everyday conversation.
-Perhaps this marks the beginning of a new journey for you as well; not only as a motivated reader, but as a student of the question-based sale.
+“For me, QBS represents the culmination of a 17-year journey—one that has helped me realize that strategic questions are more than just staples of everyday conversation.
+Perhaps this marks the beginning of a new journey for you as well; as a student of the question-based sale.
 Congratulations on taking the first step.
-I wish you the best!
+I wish you the best!”